Weaver Creek Commons

 In Harmony with Nature

 Adjacent to Weaver Creek, the project site is a park-like setting, with verdant native grasses and trees.
-The currently undeveloped parcel is set between a mix of single-family developments, multifamily apartments, and condominiums that have been built prior to any ecological protection of Weaver Creek.
+The currently undeveloped parcel is situated between a mix of single-family developments, multifamily apartments, and condominiums built before any ecological protections for Weaver Creek were in place.
 Maintaining the natural beauty of this parcel and sensitive site planning have been of the utmost importance when designing Weaver Creek Commons.
-The building will be placed to respect the wetland buffer of Weaver Creek, while connecting the site to the neighborhood.
-The project is tasked with weaving together a program suited for high density living with adjacent low density neighborhood context.
+The building will be placed to respect the Weaver Creek wetland buffer while connecting the site to the neighborhood.
+The project is tasked with weaving together a program suited for high-density living with an adjacent low-density neighborhood context.

 Fostering Community

-The community room contains a variety of spaces including a computer lab, kitchen, and meeting room, that connects to an outdoor courtyard.
-The courtyard acts as a continuation of the community room, providing more areas for people to gather.
+The community room contains a variety of spaces, including a computer lab, kitchen, and meeting room, that connect to an outdoor courtyard.
+The courtyard serves as a continuation of the community room, providing additional spaces for people to gather.

 Prioritizing Inclusive Design

-Twelve units will be set aside for people with Intellectual and Developmental Disabilities (I/DD) and are incorporated holistically into the design concept.
-The project’s program, layout, circulation, intuitive wayfinding, and site amenities were designed around inclusive design standards to better integrate and provide for the I/DD community.
+Twelve units will be set aside for people with Intellectual and Developmental Disabilities (I/DD) and will be incorporated holistically into the design concept.
+We designed the program, layout, circulation, intuitive wayfinding, and site amenities with inclusive design in mind to better integrate and support the I/DD community.